-AI-assisted hiring is also posited as a potential solution for –whether subconscious or otherwise – in the hiring process.
+AI-assisted hiring is also posited as a potential solution for – reducing human bias whether subconscious or otherwise – in the hiring process.

 US company Harqen has been offering hiring technologies to some of the world’s biggest companies for years, partnering with the likes of Walmart, FedEx and American Airlines to streamline and improve their hiring processes.
 Originating as an on-demand interviewing provider, the company has now expanded into AI with a new platform that it says offers a more dependable and bias-free means of matching employers with employees.